mahalel/wltrack/README.md

 4. Set environment variables in your OS:
    ```
-   # Set these in your shell
+   # Set these in your shell if you want to use Turso
    export TURSO_URL="libsql://your-database-url.turso.io"
    export TURSO_AUTH_TOKEN="your-token"
    ```

+   > Note: If you don't set the TURSO_URL, the application will automatically create and use a local SQLite database in the `data/wltrak.db` file.
+This is convenient for development and testing.
+You can delete this file at any time to reset your database.

 5. Generate templ files:
    ```